tcsvn/pyadlml/docs/dataset.rst

     dir(data)
     >>> [..., df_activities, df_devices, ...]

-for my personal take on the dataset take a look at the `aras notebook`_.
+to get to know more about the dataset you can take a look at the `aras notebook`_.

 Aras